UEA-Publishing/argonauts-of-the-eastern-atlantic-2/content/chapter-21.md

 Interestingly, a brief summary of Griffith’s description in the _Missionary Chronicle_ was given in the scientific publication _Nature_ on 23 December 1880.[^⁠38] The emerging scientific field of Anthropology, with its roots in Britain’s anti-slavery and evangelical movement, was greatly concerned with religious practices and beliefs, drawing heavily on the accounts of missionaries like Griffith.

 The Quaker anthropologist E.B.
 Tylor argued in _Primitive Culture,_ his foundational 1871 book, that a belief in spiritual beings was an essential element in all religious practices.
-Critiquing the apparently contradictory statements of missionaries such as Robert Moffat ([Chapter 17](https://argonauts2022.net/17-model-bechuana-house/)) who declared that the people among whom he worked had no conception if immortality, while in the previous sentence giving a word for the shades or spirits of the dead, Tylor observed:
+Critiquing the apparently contradictory statements of missionaries such as Robert Moffat ([Chapter 17](https://argonauts2022.net/17-model-bechuana-house/)) who declared that the people among whom he worked had no conception of immortality, while in the previous sentence giving a word for the shades or spirits of the dead, Tylor observed:

-But for the most part the “religious world” is so occupied in hating and despising the beliefs of the heathen whose vast regions of the globe are painted black on missionary maps, that they have little time or capacity left to understand them.[^⁠39]
+> But for the most part the “religious world” is so occupied in hating and despising the beliefs of the heathen whose vast regions of the globe are painted black on missionary maps, that they have little time or capacity left to understand them.[^⁠39]

 Instead, Tylor argued for the development of ‘kindly interest’ in ‘all record of men’s earnest seeking after truth with such light as they could find’, and it seems that this message may have impacted William Griffith’s attempt to understand ‘The Religious Notions of the Waguha’.[^⁠40] Tylor’s vision of the relationship between Christianity and other religions is worth considering, since it captures a perspective on civilisation and its history that was animating the establishment of museums of ethnology and anthropology across contemporary Britain, which would, in time, provide a home for many missionary collected artefacts (Chapter 22):

-No religion of mankind lies in utter isolation from the rest, and the thoughts and principles of modern Christianity are attached to intellectual clues which run back through far pre-Christian ages to the very origin of human civilisation, perhaps even of human existence.[^⁠41]
+> No religion of mankind lies in utter isolation from the rest, and the thoughts and principles of modern Christianity are attached to intellectual clues which run back through far pre-Christian ages to the very origin of human civilisation, perhaps even of human existence.[^⁠41]

 Central to these ‘thoughts and principles’, proposed Tylor, was ‘the deep-lying doctrine of Spiritual Beings’ which he suggested formed the ‘groundwork of the Philosophy of Religion’.[^⁠42] Tylor adopted the term Animism to describe this ‘ancient and world-wide philosophy, of which belief is the theory and worship is the practice’.[^⁠43] Moving away from an older, and essentially Old Testament, notions of idols and idolatry, Tylor argued that it was the belief in spiritual beings, and attempts to engage with them that lay behind the creation of such artefacts.

 The first volume of Tylor’s _Primitive Culture_ ended by declaring:

-The theory of the soul is one principal part of a system of religious philosophy, which unites, in an unbroken line of mental connexion, the savage fetish-worshipper and the civilised Christian.
+> The theory of the soul is one principal part of a system of religious philosophy, which unites, in an unbroken line of mental connexion, the savage fetish-worshipper and the civilised Christian.
 The divisions which have separated the great religions of the world into intolerant and hostile sects are for the most part superficial in comparison with the deepest of all religious schisms, that which divides Animism from Materialism.[^⁠44]

 As someone who attended spiritualist seances (largely for scientific reasons), it is unclear on which side of this schism Tylor placed himself, but it is certainly true that missionaries and their potential converts were often united by a belief in spiritual beings, even if they disagreed about the best ways to engage with these.

 Since Griffith wrote his observations in May 1880, many missionaries, anthropologists and art historians have attempted to understand the ways in which Central Africa people understand and engage with the world of the spirits.
 What has emerged is a picture not significantly different to that articulated by Griffith.
 Indeed, W.F.P.
 Burton, Director of the Congo Evangelistic Mission, established in 1919, suggested that:

-Fear of the spirit-world holds the Luba in the most hideous thraldom, and is perhaps the biggest factor in controlling their entire lives from birth to death. [^⁠45]
+_Fear of the spirit-world holds the Luba in the most hideous thraldom, and is perhaps the biggest factor in controlling their entire lives from birth to death._ [^⁠45]

 In a chapter of his book on _Luba Religion and Magic_ with the title ‘The Idol’, Burton noted a confusion ‘among superficial observers of Luba custom’ between the spirit and the ‘idol-form in which he is supposed to live’:

-The distinction is as follows: a simple carved or moulded form is called &lt;<nkishi&gt;> (pl/ &lt;<bankishi&gt;>).
+> The distinction is as follows: a simple carved or moulded form is called &lt;<nkishi&gt;> (pl/ &lt;<bankishi&gt;>).
 It is a powerless lifeless image in wood or clay.
 The invisible being associated with a dead body is called a &lt;<mukishi&gt;> (pl. &lt;<bakishi&gt;>).
 One who is dead is often said to have become a &lt;<mukishi&gt;>, while a man who decorates the end of his walking stick with a human head is said to have carved a &lt;<nkishi&gt;>.[^⁠46]

-Linked by a common root ‘-kishi’ the spirit and the carved image are theoretically distinct, although not always in practice.
+> Linked by a common root ‘-kishi’ the spirit and the carved image are theoretically distinct, although not always in practice.
 Burton noted that a spirit had to be induced ‘to enter into the form prepared for it’ through a process known as ‘kuyola’:

-Often a piece of bone from a dead person is compounded with other ingredients {known as &lt;<bijimba&gt;>), in a horn or shell, and this charm is then inserted in the carved image, or tied about it, that the spirit may be induced to enter and to inhabit this form.
+> Often a piece of bone from a dead person is compounded with other ingredients {known as &lt;<bijimba&gt;>), in a horn or shell, and this charm is then inserted in the carved image, or tied about it, that the spirit may be induced to enter and to inhabit this form.
 When inhabited by a spirit, the form is no longer called a &lt;<nkishi&gt;> but a &lt;<mukishi&gt;>.[^⁠47]

 Mary Nooter Roberts, who spent time researching Luba art during the 1980s, noted that the reason so many carvings take the form of female bodies is that only female bodies, perfected and enhanced by bodily decoration including deliberate scarification, were regarded as strong enough to contain powerful spirits, such as those of departed kings.
 Many Luba figures, like one of those at The British Museum (Af1910,-.441), gesture to their breasts, but rather than having sexual connotations this action alludes to a devotion to the secrets of Luba royal knowledge, safely kept there.[^⁠48]